PM and Cabinet Secretary not hit with latest partygate fines, No 10 says

 In addition to the Scotland Yard probe and an investigation by Ms Gray, a senior civil servant, into the partygate claims, the PM is facing a third inquiry by the Privileges Committee into whether he misled Parliament with his repeated assurances that Covid rules were followed in No 10.

-Sir Keir has pledged to stand down if he is fined for breaching coronavirus regulations after he was filmed last year drinking beer with staff in a party office in Durham.
+Sir Keir has pledged to stand down if he is fined for breaching coronavirus regulations.

 “What matters to me is getting our people through the aftershocks of Covid and coming out strongly the other side, but making sure that we use … all the legislative firepower in the Queen’s Speech, all the things that we’re doing on skills, on infrastructure, on the cost of energy, on education, to make sure that we have a strong economic recovery, that we power through.”